jaredsmurray/bcf/README.md

 x <- matrix(rnorm(n*p), nrow=n)

-# create targeted selection, whereby a practice's likelihood of joining the intervention (pi) is related to their expected outcome (mu)
+# create targeted selection, whereby a unit's likelihood of joining the intervention (pi) is related to its expected outcome (mu)
 q <- -1*(x[,1]>(x[,2])) + 1*(x[,1]<(x[,2])) -0.1

 # generate treatment variable
 pi <- pnorm(q)
 z <- rbinom(n,1,pi)

 # tau is the true treatment effect.
-It varies across practices as a function of
+It varies across units as a function of
 # X3, the effect moderator
 tau <-  1/(1 + exp(-x[,3]))